The Variety of Integrable Killing Tensors on the 3-Sphere: The algebraic geometry of the KS-variety

-We can regard $\vec t=(t_1,t_2,t_3)\in\R^3$ as a parameter and solve $\Delta\vec n=-T\vec n$ for $\Delta$.
+We can regard $\vec t=(t_1,t_2,t_3)\in{\mathbb R}^3$ as a parameter and solve $\Delta\vec n=-T\vec n$ for $\Delta$.
 For the time being, let us assume $n_1n_2n_3\not=0$.
 We then obtain a linear family of matrices

-on the parameter $\vec t\in\R^3$.
-This shows that the matrices in $\AV$ annihilating a fixed vector $\vec n\not=0$ form a linear subspace.
-If the right hand side of \eqref{eq:isokernel:restriction} is zero, i.\,e.\ if the condition is void, this subspace has dimension three and defines a projective plane in $\PV$.
+on the parameter $\vec t\in{\mathbb R}^3$.
+This shows that the matrices in $\AV$ annihilating a f\/ixed vector $\vec n\not=0$ form a linear subspace.
+If the right hand side of \eqref{eq:isokernel:restriction} is zero, i.e.\ if the condition is void, this subspace has dimension three and def\/ines a projective plane in $\PV$.
 This happens if and only if

-If the right hand side of \eqref{eq:isokernel:restriction} is not zero, this subspace has dimension two and defines a projective line in $\PV$.
+If the right hand side of~\eqref{eq:isokernel:restriction} is not zero, this subspace has dimension two and def\/ines a projective line in $\PV$.
 One can check that this also holds true for the case $n_1n_2n_3=0$.
-We have shown the following: \begin{lemma} If $\vec n\in\R^3$ satisfies \eqref{eq:exceptional}, then the set of matrices in $\PV$ annihilating $\vec n$ is a projective plane of the form \eqref{eq:isokernel:parametrisation}.
-Otherwise it is a projective line. \end{lemma} Recall that the kernel of a rank two matrix of the form \eqref{eq:matrixx} is the row space of the adjugate matrix \eqref{eq:Adj(M)}.
-This defines a rational map
+We have shown the following: \begin{Lemma} If $\vec n\in{\mathbb R}^3$ satisfies \eqref{eq:exceptional}, then the set of matrices in $\PV$ annihilating $\vec n$ is a~projective plane of the form~\eqref{eq:isokernel:parametrisation}.
+Otherwise it is a projective line. \end{Lemma}

+Recall that the kernel of a rank two matrix of the form \eqref{eq:matrixx} is the row space of the adjugate matrix~\eqref{eq:Adj(M)}.
+This def\/ines a rational map

-whose fibres are the maximal isokernel spaces.
-This map is well defined except for the six rank one matrices in $\PV$.
+whose f\/ibres are the maximal isokernel spaces.
+This map is well def\/ined except for the six rank one matrices in~$\PV$.

 We want to give a parametrisation of the isokernel lines that is uniform and more geometric than \eqref{eq:isokernel}.
-For this purpose we define two embeddings $\iota,\nu\colon\mathbb P^2\to\PV$ given by
+For this purpose we def\/ine two embeddings $\iota,\nu\colon\mathbb P^2\to\PV$ given by

 for $n=(n_1:n_2:n_3)\in\mathbb P^2$.
 One readily checks that $\iota(n)$ and $\nu(n)$ indeed lie in $\PV$.
-Note that the image of $\iota$ is the projective plane of skew symmetric matrices in $\PV$.
+Note that the image of $\iota$ is the projective plane of skew symmetric matrices in~$\PV$.
 Under the inclusion $\PV\subset\mathbb P\mathcal A\isom\mathbb P^4$ the map $\iota$ is a linear embedding of $\mathbb P^2$ in $\mathbb P^4$ whilst $\nu$ is the composition of the Veronese embedding

 and a projection $\mathbb P^5\twoheadrightarrow\mathbb P^4$ under which the Veronese surface remains smooth.